priv-kweihmann/oelint-adv/README.md

 To enable rulesets that are not part of the standard ruleset pass **--addrules \<ruleset-name\>** to CLI.

-These rules are sometimes contrary to OE-style-guide, so use them with caution
+These rules are sometimes contrary to OE-style-guide, so use them with caution.

 #### jetm ruleset

-To enable pass **--addrules jetm** to CLI
+To enable pass **--addrules jetm** to CLI.

-Rules marked with **[F]** are able to perform automatic fixing
+Rules marked with **[F]** are able to perform automatic fixing.

 * oelint.jetm.vars.dependssingleline - Each [R]DEPENDS entry should be put into a single line